There are 43 names in this directory beginning with the letter C.

 A content question is an interrogative sentence in which information is being elicited.
 These questions include ‘question/wh’ words such as: how, why, who, what, where, and cannot be answered with 'yes' or 'no'. ex: Who did you visit in Honolulu?

-In the study of semantic, the term contradiction refers to a sentence that is always false, regardless of context.
+In the study of semantics, the term contradiction refers to a sentence that is always false, regardless of context.
 This is due to the fact that the semantic properties linked to words in a specific syntactic structure (in the example below, the copula) are mutually exclusive. ex: My sister is a bachelor.
 A bachelor by definition is male thus a female can never be a bachelor.

-This term is used when two (or more) linguistic forms that differ systematically in one or more ways that distinguishes one form from the other. ex: Standard English /t/ and /d/ are contrastive in voicing. /t/- [- voice] /d/ [+voice] This contrast is observable in minimal pairs: /tin/ 'teen' vs /din/ 'dean'
+This term is used when two (or more) linguistic forms differ systematically in one or more ways which distinguishes one form from the other. ex: Standard English /t/ and /d/ are contrastive in voicing. /t/- [- voice] /d/ [+voice] This contrast is observable in minimal pairs: /tin/ 'teen' vs /din/ 'dean'